 A reader for the conference was developed, with a compilation of relevant articles about the Bologna Process in 2010, an introduction of the main speakers, the plenary and workshop sessions.

 At the European Student Summit in 2010, a publication was presented which included an analysis of the effects of the Bologna Process between 1999 and 2010.
 It was based on the previous editions from ESU of the Bologna With Student Eyes, complemented with a new survey on the student perspectives for the future developments of the Bologna Process as well as major data-sources developed on the topic such as the Trends survey and the official Bologna stocktaking.
 Click on the title to access the publication.

-This handbok provides an overview of how a student union can successfuly represent students in an inclusive way and how student participation in governance on all levels has grown throughout history. pageassets/projects/enhancing-the-student-contribution-to-bologna/ESCBI-handbook-online.pdf
+This handbook provides an overview of how a student union can successfully represent students in an inclusive way and how student participation in governance on all levels has grown throughout history.

 Dissemination/Impact and Follow-Up

 This part of the page is currently under construction.

 The project was co-financed by the EACEA – Erasmus Programme